hydroper/as3razen/todo/verifier.md

 * [ ] Combining the `static protected` modifiers in an annotatable directive indicates a `SystemNamespaceKind::StaticProtected` system namespace.
 * [ ] Set ASDoc comments properly for explicit or user namespaces.
 * [ ] `namespace ns1;` creates an `internal` system namespace, rather than an explicit or user namespace.

+## Package shadowing

+* [ ] Packages shadow variable names through fully qualified name comparisons against `Identifier` followed by zero or more `"."
+IdentifierName` sequences in each property operation.